ethanrobison/rtvf398w20/gamestudies_final/spool.md

 > than ever.
 Wardynski dreaded the possibilty of the following headline
 > greeting him in a major newspaper: "The army is using taxpayer funds
 > to create another Columbine."
 The games media might write, "The army
-> has made a version of _Grand Theft Auto" and mean it as a compliment,
+> has made a version of _Grand Theft Auto_" and mean it as a compliment,
 > but even a hint of that story angle in the mainstream media would,
 > from Wardynski's perspective, sink the game.
 (73)